 Students who have just cause to appeal the assignment of a grade must first discuss the problem with their professor.
-Further appeals are then directed, in order, to the professor's Department Head and Dean, the Vice President for Academic Affairs, and the President.
-A written explanation of the procedure for petitioning to review or change grades is available in the Office of the Registrar.
+Further appeals are then directed, in order, to the professor's Department Head and Dean, and the Vice President for Academic Affairs.
+Copies of the final course grade appeal policy, procedures, and form are available in the Office of the Registrar